shapiromatron/hawc/docs/source/ci_description.rst

 .. math::

     \frac { 1 } { \theta _ { 1 } ^ { 2 } } \left( \frac { \theta _ { 4 } } { n _ { 2 } } + \frac { \theta _ { 3 } ^ { 2 } \theta _ { 2 } } { n _ { 1 } } \right) = \frac { 1 } { \mu _ { 1 } ^ { 2 } } \left( \frac { \sigma _ { 2 } ^ { 2 } } { n _ { 2 } } + \frac { \mu _ { 2 } ^ { 2 } \sigma _ { 1 } ^ { 2 } } { n _ { 1 } \mu _ { 1 } ^ { 2 } } \right)

+To make use of this expression, four parameters (means and variances of normal distributions, for two treatment groups) have to be substituted with estimators.
+The use of maximum likelihood estimators (expressions given above) is appropriate.
+The approach is also expected to work if the variances are substituted with the "textbook" estimate mentioned above (the square of standard deviation as normally computed), which is an unbiased estimator regardless of normality.
+The current version of HAWC uses :math:`s^2`, not the variance MLE.

+This describes a standard error for a ratio of normal means (e.g., the treated group mean over the control mean).
+Biologists will frequently report the difference in means, as percentage of controls (a relative difference).
+The standard error for that will be the standard error just described (for a ratio of means), times 100 (accounting for conversion of the ratio to a percentage).

 The formula is generally used with positive measurements.
 For example, inspection of the formula shows that the mean of the first sample cannot be "close" to zero.
 But "close" would be defined in terms of the corresponding standard deviation :math:`\sigma_1`.
 If the standard deviation was large enough that the chance of negative values was appreciable given a normal distribution, probably the assumption of normality would be suspect, and a different approach should be used.